741 Colonel Ledyard Highway

 sole vendors, and fewer than three bidder situations, noting that the Town’s

-Purchasing Ordinance requires them to request competitive bids for items in excess
+Purchasing Ordinance required them to request competitive bids for items in excess

 of $15,000.